Andrés Segovia - Classical Guitarist

 After World War II, Segovia began to record more frequently and perform regular tours of Europe and the U.S., a schedule he would maintain for the next thirty years.
 It is at this time that Julian Bream’s journey is cemented and his passion for the classical guitar begins.

-Segovia and Julian’s path does not appear to have crossed again but they would at times briefly comment about each other in interviews.
+Aside from a hotel meeting around 1957 when Julian was already an adult, Segovia and Julian’s path does not appear to have crossed again in a significant manner although they would at times briefly comment about each other in interviews.
 Segovia did comment at least once that he felt Julian should not dilute his talents by spending time learning other string instruments such as the lute.

 Another significant difference between the two guitarists was the selection of material.
 Julian early on decided that he would not follow the Segovia selection process of works to be recorded or performed in concert.
 Segovia only performed works with which he identified personally.
 For the most part, he would often perform only the parts of a suite that he preferred and completely neglected the others.
 Julian decided that he would, whenever possible, present the whole suite or collection of works as intended by the composer.

-Both guitarist had a healthy appreciation for the music from the renaissance, baroque, classical and romantic periods and would regularly record and perform works from these periods throughout their entire career.
-When it came to twentieth century composers, there were definite differences in the selection process by both guitarists.
-Segovia was often dismissive of music that did not have what he considered the right classical origins, such as South American music with popular roots.
+Both guitarists had a healthy appreciation for the music from the renaissance, baroque, classical and romantic periods and would regularly record and perform works from these periods throughout their entire career.
+When it came to twentieth-century composers, there were definite differences in the selection process by both guitarists.
+Segovia was often dismissive of music that did not have what he considered the right classical origins, such as South and Central American music with popular roots.
 He also rejected modern atonal compositions even if they were written for him.
 Thankfully, Julian decided to take a different route and interpreted many modernist composers that explored both romantic and atonal concepts.
-While Julian Bream never recorder any of the famous Central and South America composers except for Villa-Lobos, he did often times perform their works in the concert.
+While Julian Bream never recorder any of the famous Central and South American composers except for Villa-Lobos, he did oftentimes perform their works in the concert.
 He was known to perform works by Ponce and Barrios on several occasions.

-Segovia would continue to pave the way for other guitarist throughout the 1950’s all the way through the 1980’s.
+Segovia would continue to pave the way for other guitarists throughout the 1950s all the way through the 1980s.
 Granted, while it is very likely that Julian would have become a great guitarist even without Segovia laying down the path first, Bream would have had a far more difficult time commissioning works, recording records and winning awards if Segovia had not had those achievements first.

 The widely celebrated Spanish composer, Joaquín Rodrigo, dedicated Fantasía para un gentilhombre (Fantasy for a Gentleman) to Segovia in 1954.
 Segovia won the 1958 Grammy Award for Best Classical Performance, Instrumentalist for his recording Segovia Golden Jubilee.
 These were very significant achievements by a musician that chose an instrument that 50 years prior nobody ever thought they would hear on the classical concert stage.